-By 1932, according to the data presented by the Federal Trade Commission, the holding companies had obtained control of the great bulk of the electric and gas utilities of the country.
-Of the electric power produced (privately owned plants) in the United States in 1932, the operating companies controlled by the 8 largest utility holding company systems generated 72.7 percent.
+By 1932, according to the data, presented by the Federal Trade Commission, the holding companies had obtained control of the great bulk of the electric and gas utilities of the country.
+Of the electric power produced (privately owned plants) in the United States in 1932, the operating companies controlled by the 5 largest utility holding company systems generated 72.7 percent.
 Of the national production of manufactured and natural gas, the holding company systems accounted for 66.4 and 25.3 percent, respectively.
-Of the trunk line mileage of natural gas pipe line, 4 holding companies controlled 56.3 percent and 15 holding companies controlled 80.3 percent.4

-2 &quot;Fundamentally, the holding company problem always has been, and still is, as much a problem of regulating investment bankers as a problem of regulating the power industry."
-Report of the National Power Policy Committee to the House of Representatives, 74th Cong., 1st sess.
-(1935), H. Doc.
-137, p.
-56. 2 S. Rept.
-No. 621, 74th Cong., 1st sess.
-(1935), p.
-15. 4 Summary Report of Federal Trade Commission to the Senate, No. 72-A, pp. 38-9, 47.
-Figures adjusted to include the electric output produced by Pacific Gas & Electric Co., Detroit Edison Co., and Central Hudson Gas & Electric Co., being companies then controlled by the large systems through ownership of 17.9, 35.8, and 29.7 percent, respectively, of their voting stock.
+Of the trunk line mileage of natural gas pipe line, 4 holding companies controlled 56.3 percent and 15 holding companies controlled 80.3 percent.
+[Footnote: Summary Report of the Federal Trade Commission to the Senate, No. 72-A, pp. 38-39,47.
+Figures adjusted to include the electric output produced by Pacific Gas and Electric Co., Detroit Edison Co., and Central Hudson Gas and Electric Co., being companies then controlled by the large systems through ownership of 17.9, 35.8, and 29.7 percent, respectively, of their voting stock.]

-Among the subsidiaries in the holding company systems were companies engaged in one or more of a variety of enterprises-coal mining, production, refining, and transportation of oil; wood, coal, and oil retailing; foundries; textiles; farming, irrigation, orchards; taxicabs; ice and cold storage; towing and lighterage; real estate, finance and credit, water, street railways, railroads, bus transportation, and telephone companies.
+Among the subsidiaries in the holding company systems were companies engaged in one or more of a variety of enterprises - coal mining, production refining, and transportation of oil; wood, coal, and oil retailing; foundries; textiles; farming, irrigation, orchards; taxicabs; ice and cold storage; towing and lighterage; real estate, finance and credit, water, street railways, railroads, bus transportation, and telephone companies.
 Obviously the reasons for placing such heterogeneous collections of enterprises under a common control did not have to do with functional interdependence or with operating economies.